Is Your Back Pain ‘Radicular’?

 With more damage or pressure, the nerve root (where the physical impingement begins) can become so compressed that the signal that the nerve is generating gets compromised.
 If the nerve gets compressed too much, it affects your ability to walk properly, sit comfortably and can reduce the sensitivity in your leg.

-9 Areas to identify whether it is radicular or not
+9 Areas to identify whether your condition is radicular or not

 - It often begins suddenly and with a sharp, intense sensation down the leg.
 It happens frequently.